os2display/display-client/infrastructure/os2display/Readme.md

 code check if a new release has been deployed, and reload if true?
 * APP_DATA_PULL_INTERVAL - How often (milliseconds) should data be fetched for the logged in screen?
-* APP_API_PATH - The endpoint where the data should be fetched.
 * APP_CLIENT_LATITUDE - Where is the screen located?
 Used for darkmode.
 * APP_CLIENT_LONGITUDE - Where is the screen located?
 Used for darkmode.
 * APP_SCHEDULING_INTERVAL - How often (milliseconds) should scheduling for the